3MAH/3mah.github.io/_docs/03-Simcoon-tutorials.md

 **Please note:** Make sure you activate your environment before running any python code that invoke Simcoon.
 {: .notice--info}

+The python script and input files for this tutoial can be found [here]():

 {% highlight sh %}

 conda activate scientific